AmineAero/k8s/README.md

 ## Add a new node :
-### Add a new Worker node in the cluster 'aged'
+### Add a new Worker node in the cluster 'worker01'
-minikube node add -p aged
+minikube node add -p worker01

 ### Add another control-plane node in the cluster 'aged'
 minikube node add --control-plane -p aged